 What It's About: A grumpy yet loveable man finds his solitary world turned on its head when a boisterous young family moves in next door.

 Meet Ove.
 He's a curmudgeon, the kind of man who points at people he dislikes as if they were burglars caught outside his bedroom window.
 He has staunch principles, strict routines, and a short fuse...See the Full Summary and Review of A Man Called Ove (2014) Publication Date: August 27, 2012

-What It's About: It begins with a boy.
-Theo Decker, a thirteen-year-old New Yorker, miraculously survives an accident that kills his mother.
-Abandoned by his father, Theo is taken in by the family of a wealthy friend.
-Bewildered by his strange new home on Park Avenue, disturbed by schoolmates who don't know how to talk to him, and tormented above all by his unbearable longing for his mother, he clings to one thing that reminds him of her: a small, mysteriously captivating painting that ultimately draws Theo into the underworld of art...See the Full Summary and Review of The Goldfinch (2013) Publication Date: September 23, 2013
+Aged thirteen, Theo Decker, son of a devoted mother and a reckless, largely absent father, survives an accident that otherwise tears his life apart.
+Alone and rudderless in New York, he is taken in by the family of a wealthy friend.
+He is tormented by an unbearable longing for his mother, and down the years clings to the thing that most reminds him of her: a small, strangely captivating painting that ultimately draws him into the criminal underworld...See the Full Summary and Review of The Goldfinch (2013) Publication Date: September 23, 2013

 What It's About: An international sensation, this hilarious, feel-good novel is narrated by an oddly charming and socially challenged genetics professor on an unusual quest: to find out if he is capable of true love.

 Don Tillman, professor of genetics, has never been on a second date.
 He is a man who can count all his friends on the fingers of one hand, whose lifelong difficulty with social rituals has convinced him that he is simply not wired for romance...See the Full Summary and Review of The Rosie Project (2013) Publication Date: January 30, 2013